NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 8. `DEN_A/G` should be connected to `3V3`.

 Most of the information you will need is Section 5 of the datasheet.
 A thing to know about datasheets: They almost always (although, frustratingly, not always) tell you everything you need to know.
 They don't, however, make it easy.
 You need to read carefully and thoroughly.
 You can't skim the datasheet and expect to know the details of how to connect each of the pins to configure the IMU properly.
 You actually need to read through the tables.

+### The I2C Bus

+Your MCU will communicate with the IMU via I2C.
+This means you must connect the IMU to the MCU via the `SDA` and `SCL` lines.  you should "pull up" these lines to `VCC` using 1kOhm resistors.

 ### The Motor Driver